cssanimation/cssanimation.github.io/_posts/2019-05-19-scroll-animations.md

 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

 It's time to add some animation to our page when a visitor scrolls.
 For this tutorial I've set up a demo page all about pizza.
-The content isn't important but it'll act as a long scrollable page.
-Let's bring some animation to the page.
+We'll use this to learn how to have animations triggered by scrolling, and investigate ways we can do so efficiently.

 In this tutorial we'll learn how to make use of the `requestAnimationFrame` method and detect when elements are within the viewport of the browser.
 We'll introduce a new `will-change` property and use that to make sure our animations are smooth, and we'll put these together with some transitions to create animations that are triggered on scroll.